Eunicken/AccountChain/README.md

     }
 ```
 ### calcPointValue
 The calcPointValue function is called by [addTransaction](#addTransaction) to calculate the point value that a pharmacy has to book in their point accrual account for one purchase.
 This function calls [queryPromotionMultiple](#queryPromotionMultiple) to calculate up-to-date promotion applied and calls [queryPromotionPointValue](#queryPromotionPointValue) to calculate the value for each issued point.
 Ordinarily, the pointValue equals to 1/Promotion_Multiple.
-However, the producers can set the pointValue smaller than 1/Promotion_Multiple to encourage the pharmacies to sell more their products.
+However, the producers can set the pointValue smaller than 1/Promotion_Multiple to encourage the pharmacies to sell their products.
 ```solidity
     function calcPointValue(product memory _product) internal returns(uint _pointValue){
         uint _point = 0;